awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-predictive-scaling.md

 ```

 ## Limitations<a name="predictive-scaling-limitations"></a>

-Predictive scaling requires 24 hours of metric history before it can generate forecasts\.
++ Predictive scaling requires 24 hours of metric history before it can generate forecasts\.

-You currently cannot use predictive scaling with Auto Scaling groups that have a mixed instances policy\.
++ A core assumption of predictive scaling is that the Auto Scaling group is homogenous and all instances are of equal capacity\.
+If this isn’t true for your group, forecasted capacity can be inaccurate\.
+Therefore, use caution when creating predictive scaling policies for [mixed instances groups](ec2-auto-scaling-mixed-instances-groups.md), because instances of different types can be provisioned that are of unequal capacity\.
+Following are some examples where the forecasted capacity will be inaccurate:
+  + Your predictive scaling policy is based on CPU utilization, but the number of vCPUs on each Auto Scaling instance varies between instance types\.
+  + Your predictive scaling policy is based on network in or network out, but the network bandwidth throughput for each Auto Scaling instance varies between instance types\.
+For example, the M5 and M5n instance types are similar, but the M5n instance type delivers significantly higher network throughput\.